ftkurt/data-analyst-project-portfolio/udacity-data-analyst-nanodegree/project-7/Project-7-Enron-Data-POI-Identification.md

 Train data is used to build model/classifier.
 Test data is used to validate if the model behaves as expected.
 Test data is expected to be completely new to the classifier at the time testing.
 Test data can also be split into validation and test for bling testing.
 But in this project we only split data into train and test.

 However, Enron Dataset has asymmetry in terms of POI / non-POI ratio.
 This may lead to shuffle splits leading to different rations of POI/non-POI in train and test subsets.
-In cases like this stratification is used.
+In cases like this stratification can be used.
 K-fold cross-validation is a common approach used with stratification.
 Stratification is simply puts POIs and non-POIs into subsets with the ratio entire dataset has.
+However, in this project, we did not use stratification.
+Instead we used basic shuffle split.

 However in model building stage of this project we only used shuffle split with train and test subsets.
 We first fitted out classifiers with train dataset.
 Later on we evaluated our classifiers based on test data.